oukou668/oukou668.github.io/_pages/about.md

 Current Research
 ======

 My current research develops a **Meta-evaluation framework for model and benchmarks**.
 Using multidimensional item response theory and an interpretable tag bridge, I estimate model capabilities, benchmark difficulty, and the specific abilities that each benchmark primarily assesses.
-The goal is to produce stable, auditable summaries of model capabilities and benchmark demands, emphasizing reproducible capability tiers rather than brittle exact rankings.
+The goal is to produce stable, auditable summaries of model capabilities and benchmark demands, emphasizing reproducible capability tiers.

 Projects
 ======